 Look for scenes in your manuscript that seem to be playing out in a nebulous void, and then do the work to establish a unique environment.
 Let the reader know about the setting the story or scene is taking place in.

 There's a reason fantasy novels are usually long: their authors spend many words creating new and fantastic worlds.
 But your story doesn't need to be set in an alternate reality to be gripping and rich.
-Readers can be just as easily enthralled by a delicately described bedroom, or the contents of a litter strewn alley.
+Readers can be just as easily enthralled by a delicately described bedroom, or the contents of a litter-strewn alley.

 4. Improve Opening Hooks and Closing Cliff-hangers

-The opening paragraph of every single chapter in your book should draw the reader in, excite and titillate them.
+The opening paragraph of every single chapter in your book should draw in, excite, and titillate the reader.
 You want to give the reader a reason to continue reading the rest of chapter.

 You'll also want most chapters to end on a dramatic note of some kind, if not an all-out cliff-hanger.